 Like a trinity the tomato, cheese, and dough of pizza Napoletana are sacred.
 The tomatoes should be either be San Marzano or Pomodorino Del Piennolo del Vesuvio.
-Both are sought after worldwide because they have thicker flesh and fewer seeds.
+Thicker flesh and fewer seeds make them sought after worldwide.
 Which means a sweeter flavor and a less acidic bite.

 Then there’s the cheese.
 Oh, the cheese!
 This is where American pizza chains get it so very wrong.
-A pizza Napoletana can only be made with fresh mozzarella.
+Napoletana pizza must be made with fresh mozzarella.
 Specifically, the cheese must be certified Mozzarella di Bufala Campana.

 That’s right, certified pizza needs certified cheese.
 Mozzarella di Bufala Campana is a PDO or a Protected designation of origin product.
-This means it’s produced in a traditional method and entirely made in Campania or it’s not Mozzarella di Bufala Campana.
+To that end it’s produced in a traditional method and entirely made in Campania or it’s not Mozzarella di Bufala Campana.